open/close all folders

 - It had actually been pretty good up until that point; as Lagann, Gurren Lagann, and Arc Gurren Lagann are each about ten times bigger than the stage below them (5, 50, and 500 feet respectively — 1.5, 15 and 150 m), while a comparitive diagram shows Arc Gurren Lagann being utterly dwarfed by the moon-sized Cathedral Terra hundreds, if not thousands, of times over.
 When the two do interact, the Arc Gurren easily fits inside the ship's power core.
 But by the final battle, Tengen Toppa Gurren Lagann and its equally large foe are alternately big enough to throw galaxies, just about able to fit the Earth in their palms, and able to make the Anti-Spiral homeworld in the Granzanboa's head-dress look about the size of an egg compared to a human.
 In short, they could be anywhere between the distance between Earth and the moon and the size of two and half galaxies; a factor of millions if not billions of multiples.
 Considering the final battle takes place not in normal space but in a Pocket Dimension where thought can shape reality and normal laws of physics might not apply at all, it's hardly inconceivable for the mechs and their surroundings to not adhere to normal notions of scale.

 - Ira Gamagoori from Kill la Kill has only one set size, and that's "bigger than you".
-Episode 15 has what's probably the most extreme fluctuation, though: when the Elite Four are standing in a line shoulder-to-shoulder he seems to be less than twice Nonon's height, whereas just minutes earlier his head alone was larger than her entire body.
+In any scene he appears, he's drawn as larger than any other character to varying extents (with just one exception: where the Big Bad towered over him in a display of power).
+Episode 15 has what's probably the most extreme fluctuation: when the Elite Four are standing in a line shoulder-to-shoulder he seems to be less than twice Nonon's height, whereas just minutes earlier his head alone was larger than her entire body.

 - Abused in the British Valiant comic's Danny Doom — a swamp monster seen towering over village buildings is unsatisfyingly revealed to be a bog-standard man in a suit.